QPC 2025 ADJUDICATORS

 Antoni Bonetti AM

-Sections: Concerto
+Section: Concerto

 M.Mus (UQ), D.S.C.M.
 (Sydney Con), ARCM (Lond), AMusA Antoni Bonetti AM is the founding conductor of Brisbane Symphony Orchestra and Noosa Orchestra.
 He also lectured at both the University of Queensland-School of Music (2004-2014) where he completed a Master of Music degree, and the Queensland Conservatorium of Music (1982-1992).
 He is Senior String teacher at both St Aidans Anglican Girls School, Brisbane and Good Shepherd Lutheran College, Noosaville.
 Antoni has composed and arranged many works for String ensemble and Orchestra.